spamdaemon/mason/README.md

 end
 ```

 On the left-hand side of a rule is the product specification (spec).
 The product spec defines what it is that the rule will build.
 A spec can be a string or a regular expression, both of which are interpreted as filenames, or it can be a symbol, which is termed a target.
-More a complex specs are also possible by creating your own Spec implementation, but more on that later.
+More complex specs are also possible by creating your own Spec implementation, but more on that later.

 On the right-hand side of a rule we have the dependencies, which are specs of the products that are required by the rule before it can be applied.
 There can be more than one dependency.